 Quitting drinking is a big step.

-A common reason people stop drinking is because it has affected their life in a negative fashion – such as ruining a relationship or impacting a job.
+A common reason people stop drinking is that it has affected their life in a negative fashion – such as ruining a relationship or impacting a job.
 What people may not realize are the multiple positive health impacts it can have.

 What Happens To Your Body When You Stop Drinking